infraly/k8s-on-openstack/README.md

 k8s-on-openstack
 ================

-An opiniated way to deploy a Kubernetes cluster on top of an OpenStack cloud.
+An opinionated way to deploy a Kubernetes cluster on top of an OpenStack cloud.

 It is based on the following tools: